i3-sol/kingsley.sh/content/posts/2020/i-built-a-table.md

           <div class="gallery-item__child gallery-item__child--body">
             <p>With the table assembled and secured in place, I then began to sand the table with a 80, 120, 200, &amp; 400 grit sand paper. </p>
             <p>&hellip;lesson learnt: rain + fine saw dust isn't fun.</p>
+            <p>This was during the peak of the pandemic, and there were no N95 masks.
+I used the same one for the entire project.</p>
           </div>
           <div class="gallery-item__child gallery-item__child--figure">
             <img src="/i/posts/i-built-a-table/13-sanding.jpg" alt="sanding the table" />